Suspect dead by suicide after standoff with multiple law enforcement agencies

-Around 2am, officers arrived to 4150 Shawnee Road, where they were met by gunfire from a male suspect.
+Around 2 am, officers arrived at 4150 Shawnee Road, where they were met by gunfire from a male suspect.
 Law enforcement tried to negotiate with him for two hours before the Allen County Sheriff's SWAT team was called to assist.

 "Sometime early this morning, the Detective Bureau received information that this individual had likely ended his own life.
 A short time there later, it was determined the SWAT team would go ahead and enter the residence, when they did, they found that he had perished from a self-inflicted gunshot wound," said Major Andre McConnahea of the Allen County Sheriff's Office.